Return to the BUILD

 Thanks to Mike Lane and his Decal Set III, I had the proper decal for the A/C Compressor.
 It was as simple as peel and stick!

+This issue had a lot of steps, but added the top to the engine!
 I know I could have gone crazy with detailing this engine with all sorts of paint and weathering, but to be honest, it will be rarely seen.
 I just wanted to add a little color to spruce it up a bit.
-This issue had a lot of steps, but added the top to the engine!
-All of the pieces in this issue are made of plastic.

 Issue 22 – Engine: Thermostat Housing, Throttle Control, Mixture Unit, Fuel Distributor/Hoses